alexkranias/CLEAR/README.md

 ## 🔥News

-**[2024/12/20]** We release training and inference codes of CLEAR, a simple-yet-effectiveness strategy to linearize the complexity of pre-trained diffusion transformers, such as FLUX and SD3.
+**[2024/12/20]** We release training and inference codes of CLEAR, a simple-yet-effective strategy to linearize the complexity of pre-trained diffusion transformers, such as FLUX and SD3.

 ## Introduction